-Now showing at the Harnish Main Library: the Village of Algonquin’s 5th annual Student Art Exhibit.
-Organized by the Village’s Public Arts Commission, this year’s exhibit features 90+ artworks created by local middle school students in various different media, including painting and drawing.
+In April 2016, the Village of Algonquin’s 5th annual Student Art Exhibit took over the Harnish Main Library.
+Organized by the Village’s Public Arts Commission, the exhibit featured 90+ artworks created by local middle school students in various different media, including painting and drawing.

 For more information or questions about the Public Arts Commission or the exhibit itself, please contact Ben Mason, Senior Planner, at 847-658-4184.

 The Algonquin Public Art Program was established in 2005 with the purpose of enhancing the community’s sense of place through a celebration of art.
 Algonquin is recognized as a leader in public art, and was highlighted in the Chicago Metropolitan Agency for Planning’s (CMAP) publication “Arts and Culture Planning: A Toolkit for Communities”, which can be accessed online at http://www.cmap.illinois.gov/arts .